Equine Worming- by Dr Shannon Goodwin BVSc

 - Use faecal egg count monitoring to determine when and which horses to worm.

-Horses in low density areas such as large property paddocks may require worming less frequently than horses in high density areas such as agistment paddocks or stables.
-Horses that regularly travel or are introduced into new horse herds may be at higher risk of picking up parasites.
+Horses in low-density areas, such as large property paddocks, may require worming less frequently than horses in high-density areas, such as agistment paddocks or stables.
+Horses that regularly travel or are introduced to new horse herds may be at higher risk of picking up parasites.

-Environmental management will also help to reduce the worm burden in the pasture.
-This includes manure removal, rotating paddocks regularly, avoiding over-grazing the pasture and grazing with other species of animals.
+Environmental management can also help reduce the worm burden in the pasture.
+This includes removing manure, rotating paddocks regularly, avoiding over-grazing the pasture, and grazing with other species of animals.

-A strategic worming program may reduce your management costs and the long term issue of worm resistance.
+A strategic worming program can reduce your management costs and the long-term issue of worm resistance.